electron/electron/docs/tutorial/electron-versioning.md

 Specifically, the above means:

-1. Admitting non-breaking-API changes before Week 3 in the beta cycle is okay, even if those changes have the potential to cause moderate side-effects
+1. Admitting non-breaking-API changes before Week 3 in the beta cycle is okay, even if those changes have the potential to cause moderate side-effects.
 2. Admitting feature-flagged changes, that do not otherwise alter existing code paths, at most points in the beta cycle is okay.
 Users can explicitly enable those flags in their apps.
 3. Admitting features of any sort after Week 3 in the beta cycle is 👎 without a very good reason.